Low-Scaling Many-Body Green's Function Calculations for Molecular Systems via Interacting-Bath Dynamical Embedding Theory: Results

 Next, we tested the accuracy and computational efficiency of our molecular ibDET implementation on increasingly larger 2D phosphorene nanosheets\cite{wilhelmLowScalingGWBenchmark2021}.
 We considered sizes from $3\times3$ to $6\times6$ unit cells with hydrogen termination, which correspond to 1504 and 5484 basis functions, or 36 and 144 phosphorus atoms, respectively (Fig.~\ref{fig:3}).
+In all sheets, each impurity problem consists of local IAO+PAO orbitals centered on a phosphorus atom and possibly neighboring hydrogen atoms.
 We forego our extrapolative error scheme to focus primarily on analyzing the computational complexity of ibDET.
 Still, even without extrapolation, ibDET predicts HOMO and LUMO quasiparticle energies within 0.2 eV of the full-space results at only 265 average embedding orbitals per impurity (Fig.~\ref{fig:3}a).
 However, we do observe increasing embedding errors as the sheet size increases, likely due to accumulation of self-energy assembly errors and less localized electron correlation in larger nanosheets.
 In terms of complexity, we expect each embedding orbital construction step to have roughly cubic scaling with respect to the full system size, coming from computation of the 1-PNO amplitudes ($t_{i\tilde{j}}^{\tilde{a}\tilde{b}}$ and $t_{\tilde{i}\tilde{j}}^{a\tilde{b}}$) and the final rotation of the ERI to the embedding space (Fig.~\ref{fig:1}a).
 The impurity $G_0W_0$@HF calculation thus becomes a small constant cost for each impurity problem, i.e., $\mathcal{O}(1)$, compared to the embedding orbital construction in ibDET.
 When considering the cost for all $N_\mathrm{atom}$ impurities, the bath constructions have an overall scaling of $\mathcal{O}(N^4)$, while the impurity $G_0W_0$@HF Green's function calculations scale as $\mathcal{O}(N)$.
 Though this $\mathcal{O}(N^4)$ is not a formal improvement over the canonical full-space $G_0W_0$ scaling, ibDET achieves significant gains in terms of prefactors.
 Both full-space and ibDET calculations exhibit an empirical scaling law of $\mathcal{O}(N^{3.9})$, while ibDET is faster by $2\times$ (parallel shift on log-log scale).
 More encouragingly, for any MBGF theory more costly than $G_0W_0$ (e.g., CCGF), we expect more substantial formal complexity advantages over full-system calculations.
 In such cases, the integral transformations carry relatively small cost compared to the impurity solver.